exec-helper/source/INSTALL.rst

 * `boost-program-options <https://github.com/boostorg/program_options>`_ (1.64 or newer) development files
 * `boost-log <https://github.com/boostorg/log>`_ (1.64 or newer) development files
 * `yaml-cpp <https://github.com/jbeder/yaml-cpp>`_ (0.5.3 or newer) development files (optional, will be downloaded and compiled in statically if missing)
-* `Microsoft gsl <https://github.com/Microsoft/GSL>`_ development files (optional, will be downloaded and compiled in statically if missing)
 * `lua <https://www.lua.org/>`_ (5.3 or newer) development files (optional, will be downloaded and compiled in statically if missing)
 * `readline <https://tiswww.case.edu/php/chet/readline/rltop.html>`_ development files (\*NIX systems): required if not using the system Lua.